itenium-be/blog-posts/productivity/autohotkey/2019-05-23-autohotkey-debugging.md

 Return
 ```

-By default the script can also be paused/suspended via it's [tray icon menu](https://autohotkey.com/docs/commands/Menu.htm#Icon)
+By default the script can also be paused/suspended via its [tray icon menu](https://autohotkey.com/docs/commands/Menu.htm#Icon)
 and a different tray icon is shown when toggled.
 Nothing is worse as you thinking
-your code doesn't work as expected when it's not even running :)
+your code doesn't work as expected when its not even running :)

 ### Exit & ExitApp